What is an LVAD? A Beginner's Guide for Patients & Families

 Hospital Stay:

-You may need to spend some days in the hospital, but the number of days in total depends on the type of procedure performed, your general health, your response to a newly placed device, and your recovery.
+You may need to spend some days in the hospital, but the number of days in total depends on your response to a newly placed device and your recovery.

 Antibiotics and Anti-coagulants:

-After the procedure, you may need antibiotics to prevent infection and blood-thinning medications to reduce the workload of the heart initially.
+After the procedure, you may need antibiotics to prevent infection and blood-thinning medications to prevent blood clotting and to reduce the workload of the heart initially.

 LVAD Device Management and Maintenance

-You need to follow proper instructions and take care of device maintenance and monitoring.
+You need to follow proper instructions and take care of device maintenance and monitoring, as described by LVAD manufacturers.
 You should know about battery levels, monitor system controller readings, and make sure that the driveline site is clean and infection-free.
-It will become your daily routine to carry a controller, batteries, and a backup power source, especially if you are going out.
-You may need to wear LVAD gear to carry them with maximum comfort.

-Managing your LVAD device is a daily commitment—but it doesn’t have to come at the cost of comfort or style.
-That’s why LVADGear offers a complete range of premium clothing and accessories designed to make life easier and more empowering.
+Need real support 24/7?
+That’s when LVADGear offers a complete range of premium clothing and accessories specifically designed to make life easier and more encouraging.

 From LVAD shirts and tank tops that offer discreet access and all-day comfort, to short belts that keep your controller secure during daily activities, every item is thoughtfully crafted.